Acronyms

 - Voclosporin (Lupkynis®)

-- NSAIDS (Advil®, ibuprofen, naprosyn, etc.) - NSAIDS can block the therapeutic effect of ENaC inhibitors.
-Patients should monitor for decreased effectiveness of ENaC inhibitors when taking NSAIDS for extended periods.
+- NSAIDS (Advil®, ibuprofen, naprosyn, etc.) - NSAIDS can block the effect of ENaC inhibitors.
+Monitor for decreased effectiveness when combining.

-- Salt substitutes (No-Salt®, etc.) - Salt substitutes typically contain a high amount of potassium (16.4 mEq per 1/4 teaspoon).
-Since ENaC inhibitors can raise potassium levels, caution should be used when consuming salt substitutes.
+- Salt substitutes (No-Salt®, etc.) - Salt substitutes contain a high amount of potassium (16.4 mEq per 1/4 teaspoon) and may increase the risk of hyperkalemia when used with ENaC inhibitors

 - Triamterene